 The Group performs an impairment assessment when there is an indication of a possible impairment of its non-current assets and, in addition, performs an impairment review of goodwill and indefinite life intangibles assets at least annually.
-An impairment review was undertaken as at 30 June 2017.
+The Group considers the relationship between its market capitalisation and its book value, among other factors, when reviewing for indicators of impairment.
+As at 30 June 2018, the market capitalisation of the Group was below the book value of its equity, indicating a potential impairment of goodwill and impairment of the assets of the operating segments.
+An impairment review was undertaken at 30 June 2018.